truenas/middleware/docs/userguide/index.rst

  ssh -vv -i /data/ssh/replication hostname_or_ip

 This command should not ask for a password.
 If it asks for a password, SSH authentication is not working.
 Go to Storage → Replication Tasks → View
-Replication Tasks and click the “View Public Key” button.
+Replication Tasks and click the "View Public Key" button.
 Make sure that it matches one of the values in */~/.ssh/authorized_keys* on
 *PULL, * where ~ represents the home directory of the replication user.

 Also check */var/log/auth.log* on